AMReX-Combustion/PeleC/Docs/sphinx_doc/geometry/geometry.rst

 Geometry treatment in PeleC
 ===========================

 Geometry is treated in PeleC using an embedded boundary (EB) formulation, based on datastructures and algorithmic components provided by AMReX.
-In the EB formalism, geometry is represented by volumes (:math:`v_l`) and apertures (:math:`A_l^k`).
+In the EB formalism, geometry is represented by volume fractions (:math:`v_l`) and apertures (:math:`A_l^k`) for each cell :math:`l` that have faces :math:`1,..k,6`.
 See :ref:`eb_cell_fig` for an illustration where the grey area represents the region excluded from the solution domain and the arrows represent fluxes.
+The fluid volume in a given cell is given by
+(:math:`V_l = v_l\,\,dx\,dy\,dz = v_l\,\,dx^3`); it should be noted that the grid spacing along each direction is the same in PeleC.

 .. _eb_cell_fig: